 Victims who have been seriously injured in truck accidents caused by negligence are entitled to seek compensation from responsible parties.
 Truck rear-end collisions can cause severe injuries that may require extensive medical treatment and time away from work.
 Damages may include past and future medical expenses, lost wages or earnings, loss of earning capacity, property damage, physical pain and suffering, scarring and disfigurement, emotional distress, mental anguish, and other losses.

-Our experienced Dallas personal injury attorneys at The Lenahan Law Firm can assess the full extent of your losses.
+Our experienced Dallas 18-wheeler accident attorneys at The Lenahan Law Firm can assess the full extent of your losses.
 We can investigate your truck accident to determine fault and liability, secure evidence to support your claim, build a compelling case based on the facts, negotiate with insurance companies on your behalf, and fight for the compensation you deserve in court, if necessary.

 We offer a free initial consultation with no time limit.
 We work on a contingency fee basis, which means you pay us no fees until we recover compensation for you.
 Our firm has a history of success representing injured people in truck accident cases.
 If you have been hurt in a truck rear-end collision, call us today at (214) 295-1008 to find out how we can help.